khareyash05/LMS-NextJs-13/README.md

-This is a repository for Build an LMS Platform: Next.js 13,  React, Stripe, Mux, Prisma, Tailwind, MySQL | Full Course 2023
+This is a repository for Build an LMS Platform: Next.js 13,  React, Stripe, Mux, Prisma, Tailwind, MySQL

 Key Features: